 1. Analysis for dehydroepiandrosterone (DHEA) were performed by High Performance Liquid Chromatography (HPLC).

-2. Analysis for lead, arsenic and cadmium were performed using an ICP-MS (inductively Coupled Plasma-Mass Spectroscopy).
+2. Analysis for lead, arsenic, cadmium and mercury were performed using an inductively Coupled Plasma-Mass Spectroscopy (ICP-MS).

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.